Project-Hatchet/H-60/README.md

 ## Development Guide

 ### SConstruct(SCONS) Build environment
-The H-60 is built with SConstcut, or for short, SCONS.
+The H-60 is built with SConstruct, or for short, SCONS.

 #### Prerequisite: python > 3
 To install scons, you require python 3.